tlively/learn-gfx-hal/book/src/08_camera.md

 [Groves](https://github.com/grovesNL) suggested it.
 I'm not joking, that's the real reason.
 The crazy part is that it works.
 Actually any non-zero `w` value works, and higher `w` values _decrease_ how much effect the other delta values have. `w=1.0` seems to be fine enough, so we'll stick with it.
+I'm told that _probably_ the input deltas act like they're scaled in the range `1.0 - w*w`, which, if true, would explain why nothing draws when `w=0.0`.

-We're deep into the realm of magic and cargo cult programming anyway.
+We're _deep_ into the realm of magic and cargo cult programming.

 Once we have this `delta_quat`, which purports to describe the change from the current orientation to the next orientation, we have to